Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Derivations of dynamical symmetries

 \section{Derivations of dynamical symmetries}

 Here we present some details of analyzing and deriving the dynamical symmetries.
-We consider a generic initial state $|\psi_0\rangle$ that is a superposition of product states in Fock space, and preserves both inversion and time-reversal symmetry.
-We first consider two target states which are product states and related by time-reversal symmetry $|\psi_1\rangle=\mathcal{T}|\psi_2\rangle$.
+We consider a generic initial state $|\psi_0\rangle$ preserving both inversion and time-reversal symmetry, which can be simply a product state in Fock space or even an entangled state.
+We first consider two target states which are related by time-reversal symmetry $|\psi_1\rangle=\mathcal{T}|\psi_2\rangle$.
 Using a Taylor expansion, the time evolution operator can be written as

 The matrix element corresponding to the $k$-th order term that evolves $|\psi_0\rangle$ to $|\psi_1\rangle$ is

 Similarly we define